Thaliehln/ds4ph/README.md

     * Reproducible data
         * Use APIs (prerequisite: IT programming basics)
         * Open access data (all)
-    * Statistical methods for reproducible science (advanced)
+    * Statistical methods for reproducible research (advanced)

 ## Target Audience